byjg/php-rest-reference-architecture/docs/getting-started/first-table.md

 ---
 sidebar_position: 20
+title: Create Your First Table
 ---

 # Add a New Table

-After [creating the project](getting_started.md), you're ready to create your own tables.
+After [creating the project](installation.md), you're ready to create your own tables.

 ## Create the Table